 As said, it is not that easy to define IoT because it has become an umbrella term for many realities which, in the end, have little in common, depending on how you look at it.
 That’s why, as you will see in the definitions below there are several approaches and views.

 Not every connected device is part of the Internet of Things

 We have been connecting devices and ‘things’ to the Internet and other networks since quite some time.
+Phenomena such as M2M (machine-to-machine) and more which we’ll cover aren’t new at all.
 This doesn’t mean by definition that all these ‘connected’ devices nor their inherent capacities are part of what we know as the Internet of Things.

 Connected devices and the networks we use to achieve specific goals with them are at least two decades old, albeit for specific and more ‘simple’ purposes.

 Think about how we have been using RFID tags in logistics, manufacturing and warehousing for years to track items (and NFC or near field communications).

 It’s not a coincidence that in these same markets (with manufacturing being the leading one), Internet of Things investments are the highest.